The Art and Science of Fundraising Videos: How Visual Video marketing Drives Action

 Dissecting an Effective Fundraising Video

-- Genuine video marketing: Today’s audiences have a low tolerance for inauthenticity.
+- Genuine Video marketing: Today’s audiences have a low tolerance for inauthenticity.
 Without a human element, your story risks being as ignored as a salad at a Texas barbecue joint.

 - Clear Call to Action: Your message needs to be as unambiguous as a Denver winter morning.
 Viewers need definite direction on their next steps.